dothedada/solo5/README.md

 ## Why another task list?

-I wanted to reinforce my understanding of some algorithms while learning Python.
-Why not think about how to improve something that has already been done countless times?
+I wanted to reinforce my understanding of some algorithms and app dessign while some learning Python and its relation with the os, so, why not think about how to improve something that has already been done countless times and feel the pain of regex for parsing dates in natural language??? :)

 ## Key Features